 (Real OG Example: page 540, CR 647, a tragic passage about sea otter decline)

 There’s three for now.
 I’ll be keeping my eye out for others; you should do the same.
 When you get a GMAT Critical Reasoning question wrong that you’re just certain is right, really dig in and specify why you missed it.
 Make a flashcard to remind you of this faulty logic, and try to start noticing it in answer choices for other passages.
-Let us know if you make any discoveries.
+Let us know if you make any discoveries, and go on to Part 2 for even more tiny GMAT Critical Reasoning mistakes.

 Example 1, CR 628: C is wrong because it brings in a quantity that isn’t relevant to the argument.
 C suggests that “the people who won’t be coming will be the high spenders,” but the argument never depended on losing low spenders or losing high spenders—just on losing spenders.
 Even if only one fewer tourist came, that’s money the city isn’t receiving, and thus, a loss of revenue.